 Visit Abu Dhabi and the Sheikh Zayed Grand Mosque with Kids

-The first stop for all visitors is seeing the Sheikh Zayed Grand Mosque – the gateway to Abu Dhabi island.
+One of the top places to visit in Abu Dhabi is the Sheikh Zayed Grand Mosque – the gateway to Abu Dhabi island.
 Built in honour of the country’s founding father and where he is now laid to rest, it is one of the most visually stunning buildings in the world.
 Entry is completely free and visitors can be provided a hooded abaya or kandura to rent if they are not sufficiently covered.

 Day trippers from Dubai tend to come by the bus load during the day so try and arrive for the opening at 9am.
 Even with the cool marble tiles it can be hot walking around the complex, but do take the time to explore the grounds and see the library and the Mausoleum.
 Alternatively, time your visit for sunset and stunning photographs.